Bill Cosby sexual assault cases: 2015 criminal charges

-On December 30, 2015, in Montgomery County, Pennsylvania, Cosby was charged with three counts of aggravated indecent assault on Constand as a result of a single incident alleged to have occurred at his home in Cheltenham Township on an unspecified date between mid-January and mid-February 2004 (referred to by media coverage as "January 2004"), according to the very detailed arrest warrant affidavit filed on December 29, 2015.
+On December 30, 2015, in Montgomery County, Pennsylvania, Cosby was charged with three counts of aggravated indecent assault on Constand as a result of a single incident allegedly occurring at his home in Cheltenham Township on an unspecified date between mid-January and mid-February 2004 (referred to by media coverage as "January 2004"), according to the detailed arrest warrant affidavit filed on December 29, 2015.
 These were the first criminal charges as a result of sexual assault allegations that had been made by many women against Cosby.

 Cosby was arraigned that afternoon without entering a plea; his bail was set at $1 million.
 Cosby surrendered his passport, posted bond, and was escorted to the Cheltenham Township police station to be booked, fingerprinted, and photographed for a mug shot.
-The charges are based on Constand's statement to police of unwanted sexual contact, though not intercourse, in early 2004, that had been first reported to the Durham Regional Police Service near Constand's home in southern Ontario, Canada, on January 13, 2005; the report was forwarded to authorities in Pennsylvania.
-On February 17, 2005, the then-district attorney, Bruce Castor, had released a statement that charges would not be brought at that time.
+The charges were based on Constand's statement to police of unwanted sexual contact (though not intercourse) in early 2004 that had first been reported to the Durham Regional Police Service near Constand's home in southern Ontario, Canada, on January 13, 2005; the report was forwarded to authorities in Pennsylvania.
+On February 17, 2005, then-district attorney Bruce Castor had released a statement that charges would not be brought at that time.

-Constand launched a civil lawsuit against Cosby in 2005 which was settled by the defendant in July 2006, on a confidential basis.
-Some of the testimony from that case was unsealed in July 2015.
-Based on details revealed in this testimony, along with new interviews with certain witnesses, newly elected District Attorney Kevin Steele decided to file charges on December 30, 2015.
+Constand launched a civil lawsuit against Cosby in 2005 which was confidentially settled in July 2006.
+Some testimony from that case was unsealed in July 2015.
+Based on details in that testimony and new interviews with certain witnesses, newly elected District Attorney Kevin Steele decided to file charges on December 30, 2015.
 The criminal court documents allege that blue pills, said to be Benadryl by Cosby, were given to Constand, who had also been drinking wine during the January 2004 incident.

 Cosby's attorney issued a statement saying, "We intend to mount a vigorous defense against this unjustified charge and we expect that Mr. Cosby will be exonerated by a court of law."
-Cosby's attorneys filed a motion to dismiss the sexual assault charges in January 2016, stating that Castor's office had promised in 2005 that Cosby would not be prosecuted.
-In testimony involving Cosby's motion to dismiss the charges, Castor defended his decision not to bring charges, citing among other things Constand's year-long delay in reporting the allegations, her continued contact with Cosby, and suggestions that she and her mother might have tried to extort the TV star.
+Cosby's attorneys filed a motion to dismiss the sexual assault charges in January 2016, stating that Castor's office promised in 2005 that Cosby would not be prosecuted.
+In testimony involving Cosby's motion, Castor defended his decision not to bring charges, citing among other things Constand's year-long delay in reporting the allegations, her continued contact with Cosby, and suggestions that she and her mother might have tried to extort the TV star.